isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In this document, we refer to `.h` and `.cpp` as a shorthand for header and implementation files, even though the actual extension may be different.

-Your IDE (if you use one) may have strong opinions about suffices.
+Your IDE (if you use one) may have strong opinions about suffixes.

 ##### Example